"Waste no more time arguing about what a good man should be. Be one."

 There is another way of getting at the problem here.
 Many accounts of manhood want to treat Jesus as the ideal "blessed man," but they start with the cross rather than creation.
 Again, the same kinds of problems crop up as when the resurrection gets sidelined.
 This is actually same problem, just analyzed from a different angle.
 If the ministry and mission of Jesus is detached from creation, we will fail to see how he is the one who (with the help of his bride) fulfills the original creation mandate, to take dominion and subdue the earth, and to multiply and fill the earth.
 Yet, the NT repeatedly shows us this is precisely what Jesus does (e.g., 1 Cor.
 15:20-28).
 The work of Christ, and therefore the manliness of Christ, has to be understood in light of the original mandate God gave to mankind.
 Jesus is our model of manhood precisely because he fulfills this mandate to rule and multiply.
 He came to take dominion.
 And that is precisely what he doing.

 This more comprehensive vision of Jesus' manhood allows us to understand a number of other things as well.
 For example, it helps us see what a travesty it is that the American evangelical church's culture has been largely feminized.
 We see this in programs that are created largely to suit the felt needs and desires of women, who are often trying to compensate for men who are either missing or failing their families.
 We see it in the move away from liturgy and into sentimental, highly emotionalized worship and music.
 The reality is that the church's traditional liturgy is very martial.
 There is nothing analogous to liturgy in the feminine domain; it is a specially masculine endeavor, with its practices most closely paralleled in the marches and chants of the military.
 Indeed, the church's culture is patriarchal, as it is ruled by spiritual "fathers" who oversee the household of faith.
-The culture of the church should not be feminized nor androgynous.
-It should reflect its masculine leadership -- and in doing so, the church actually becomes a very warm and welcoming place for women and children who have the security of knowing they are shepherded by strong, competent, faithful men.
-Men who become elders take the house-building and house-defending skills they have learned in the training ground of their own homes and apply them to the wider context of the congregation.
+The culture of the church should not be feminized nor androgynous; while the church is the bride of Christ, and this certainly has implications for how we view the ministry of the church, if she is submissive to her husband, she will only have men in offices of public rule and teaching (1 Tim.
+2:9ff).
+The church's ethos should reflect its masculine leadership -- and in doing so, the church actually becomes a very warm and welcoming place for women and children who have the security of knowing they are shepherded by strong, competent, faithful men.
+Men who become elders take the house-building and house-defending skills they have learned in the training ground of their own homes and apply them to the wider context of the congregation (1 Tim.
+3).
 Just one more example: preaching should have a decisively masculine quality.
 God wants his Word publicly proclaimed through a man's voice, which is naturally more powerful and authoritative than a woman's voice.
 Men and women communicate differently.
 Men are more direct and commanding; women tend to turn statements into questions, as if they’re hunting for agreeableness.
 Preaching should reflect masculine communication norms; it should be decisive proclamation.
 And so on.
 Again, the church’s culture should not be androgynous or effeminate; it should reflect the masculinity of its leadership.
 The church is a patriarchy - there’s no getting around that.
 And if the church has any interest in reaching men, this patriarchal order in the church will be affirmed because if men are made to choose between being Christian and being masculine, they will all too often choose masculine unbelief over effeminate faith.

 To conclude: How do we integrate the vision of manhood found in Jesus with the vision of manhood found in Psalm 128?
 The blessed man of Psalm 128 has what most every man was designed to want -- a loving wife and children, enfolded into a joyous domestic culture; productive labor that extends his dominion in the world as he seeks to take care of his family; a larger community to be part of, namely, Zion/Jerusalem (the church); and a glorious future with grandkids who can carry on his legacy.
 But I can assure you there is no way for a man to have all this without making sacrifices.
 Psalm 128 shows us the fruit of this blessed man's life, but behind the scenes, we know he is putting in the work to make it all possible.
 Indeed, the psalmist tells us the blessed man is fearing God and walking in his ways (128:1).
 This means a life of sacrificial giving and cross-bearing.
 Of course, if we drill down deeply into this, we will find ourselves back in Genesis 2, when the man first discovered that he could not fulfill the mandate God gave him without a helper.
 How did he get the helper he so desperately needed?
 God put him into a death-like sleep and then sacrificed him, tearing him apart in his side.
 Out of that wound -- out the blood and water -- God built him a woman to be his beloved companion and submissive helper.
 He was given his woman through a passive sacrifice, but he will win her and keep her by continuing to make active sacrifices for her and for the good of the family they build together.
 In other words, the way to be the blessed man of Psalm 128 is through a pattern of continual death to self and resurrection into glory.
 This is how the blessed man serves his family.
 This is how the blessed man lives: Just as Jesus lived -- and indeed lives even now.